xmatters/xm-labs-xMatters-By-Phone/README.md

 <br><br>
 ## Test the Integration.

-1. Call your Twilio number ensure it works as expected.
+1. Call your Twilio number.

+2. Test your configuration and all of the call prompts making sure it works as expected.